 1) Trent Williams, San Francisco 49ers | AAV: $23.01 million

-The 49ers and Trent Williams reportedly agreed to a six-year deal worth $138.06 million in the early hours of March 17.
-Of that $55.1 million is guaranteed, with a $30.1 million signing bonus.
-Williams just becomes the highest-paid among offensive tackles in terms of AAV and signing bonus.
+In the early hours of March 17, the 49ers and Trent Williams agreed to a six-year deal worth $138.06 million.
+Of that, $55.1 million is guaranteed, with a $30.1 million signing bonus.
+As a result, Williams just becomes the highest-paid among offensive tackles in terms of AAV and signing bonus.

 Want more NFL news and analysis?